Realizing quantum optics in structured environments with giant atoms: Introduction

 Structured dielectric environments, which are scalable in integrated chips, have achieved tremendous progresses in quantum optics~\cite{Lodahl2015,Goban2015L,Roy2017,Chang2018,Yu2019,Scigliuzzo2022,Tang2022}.
 Compared with free-space setups, the vacuum mode properties and dispersion relation can be tailored freely by shaping the dielectric structures~\cite{Kofman1994,Smith2000,Lambropoulos2000,Kafesaki2007,Lu2014,Indrajeet2020,Stewart2022}.
 One emblematic example is photonic crystal waveguides (PCWs), where the dielectric profile is periodically modulated, leading to the appearance of band gaps~\cite{John1990,Kien2004,Kien2005,Vetsch2010,Hung2013,Corzo2016,Liu2017}.
 Inside the gap, stable bound states of the hybrid photon and emitter are formed, which can alternatively mediate long-range interactions between emitters~\cite{Zhou2008L,Liao2010,Goban2014,Douglas2015,Douglas2016,Hood2016,GonzlezTudela2015,Munro2017,Leonforte2021}.
 Moreover, when light is tightly transversely confined in high refractive-index materials, chiral emission occurs in nanophotonic structures owing to spin-momentum locking~\cite{Mitsch2014,Bliokh2015, Petersen2014, Young2015, Sllner2015,Bliokh2015b,Coles2016,Lodahl2017}.
 However, fabricating long-distance nanostructures is very challenging when configuring those nanophotonic materials as quantum buses for quantum information processing~\cite{Goban2014,Douglas2015}.
 Due to unavoidable fabrication disorders and defects, photons are scattered repeatedly, and their fragile quantum coherence is destroyed~\cite{Patterson2009,Garc2010,Lang2015,Mann2015}.

-In this work, we show that structured light-matter interactions can be alternatively realized by spatially designing a giant atom's coupling sequence with a conventional photonic waveguide without any periodic structure.
-We present a generic optimization method to obtain real-space coupling sequences for any target momentum-space interaction.
-As examples, we show that both broadband chiral emission and band gaps effects can be realized by considering tens of coupling points in a conventional one-dimensional (1D) waveguide.
+Here we show that structured light-matter interactions can be realized from the viewpoint of giant atoms, i.e., by spatially designing the coupling sequence with a conventional photonic waveguide without any periodic structure.
+We present a general optimization method to obtain real-space coupling sequences for a target structured environment, which has never been discussed in previous studies.
+As examples, we show that both broadband chiral emission for frequency-tunable giant emitters (with no analog in other quantum setups) and band-gap effects can be realized by considering tens of coupling points in a conventional one-dimensional (1D) waveguide.
 Numerical results indicate that our proposal is robust against fabrication disorders in the coupling sequences, and can avoid localization and decoherence of photons appearing in long-distance nanostructures.

-\paragraph*{Optimizing coupling sequence.---}
+\section{Optimizing coupling sequence}

 The generic Hamiltonian of a quantum emitter interacting with a bosonic bath can be written as (setting $\hbar=1$)